DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning.md

 [View mentor materials](/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-3-mentor-materials)

+### Induction tutor

+Use the materials below to arrange a training session on motivating pupils (60 minutes).

+View induction tutor materials

 ## Week 4: regulating emotions

-There are no self-study materials this week.
-Instead, your mentor will lead the discussion about this topic in your weekly meeting.
+There are no self-study materials or mentor sessions this week.
+Instead, you'll attend a training session arranged by your induction tutor (30 minutes).

 ### Mentors

-The ECT doesn’t have a self-study element this week.
-Instead, you should use the materials below to help you plan a discussion with them about this topic.
+There's no mentor session this week.

+### Induction tutor

+Use the materials below to arrange a training session on helping pupils regulate their own emotions (30 minutes).

+View induction tutor materials

 ## Week 5: challenging content

 There are no self-study materials this week.
-Instead, your mentor will lead the discussion about this topic in your weekly meeting.
+Instead, your mentor will lead the discussion about this topic in your weekly meeting (60 minutes).

 ### Mentors